Alan Nunn May: Personal life and death

-In 1953, Nunn May married Hilde Broda, the ex-wife of Engelbert Broda.
+In 1953, May married Hilde Broda, the ex-wife of Engelbert Broda.
 They had a son and a stepson from Hilde's previous marriage.

 He returned to Cambridge in 1978 and died there in a hospital on 12 January 2003.
 Cause of death was pneumonia and pulmonary disease.

 A 2002 statement, released after his death, confessed to his spying activities and detailed how he got embroiled with the Soviet Union, though his reasoning for passing along nuclear secrets was simply that he felt the Soviets "ought to be informed".
 It was passed to The Guardian newspaper in 2003 and had been dictated to a relative in late 2002.